rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 %Ost

 <pgNo>40</pgNo>
-40

-ADNOMINAL PERSON IN THE MORPHOLOGICAL SYSTEM OF ERZYA

 The genitive and dative cases of the possessa introduce further peculiarities into the possessive declension.
 Adushkina (2000: 96–98) implies that there are, in fact, no